Akatsuki06/akatsuki06.github.io/_posts/2020-08-30-handling-failures-in-kafka-stream.markdown

 For a stream to be stable, resilient and reliable it is important that it handle failures gracefully.
  Kafka streams failures are largely centered around the exceptions that occur during **deserialization** and  exceptions that occur during **interaction with broker**.

-In this article I will explain how we can handle the fatal errors in kafka stream and avoid the application to shutdown unexpectedly.
+In this article I will explain how we can handle the fatal errors in Kafka stream and avoid the application to shutdown unexpectedly.

 ## The failures

-The data in a source topic of stream can have corrupt records for instance there can be records that doesn't follow the schema causing error on deserialization or there can be oversized records exceeding the `max.message.bytes` set for the topic its writing to, any occurence of such data can halt the stream and can cause serious disruption in the service as well data loss if not handled properly.
+The data in a source topic of stream can have corrupt records for instance there can be records that doesn't follow the schema causing error on deserialization or there can be oversized records exceeding the `max.message.bytes` set for the topic its writing to, any occurrence of such data can halt the stream and can cause serious disruption in the service as well data loss if not handled properly.

 ### Deserialization exception

 While consuming if a record doesn't follow the desired schema, it will throw deserialization exception, to handle it we setup a custom `DeserializationExceptionHandler`,  the defected record can be simply logged somewhere and the stream can continue without failing.

 ```java
 public class CustomDeserializationExceptionHandler implements DeserializationExceptionHandler {